-Snow samples were collected from the ablation zone at the Dunde glacier ($38^{\circ}06'N$, $96^{\circ}24'E$, 5325 m above the sea-level), during October and November, 2016 (Supplementary Fig. S1).
-Dunde glacier is located in the Qilian mountain region on the north-eastern Tibetan Plateau, and it is continuously monitored by the Institute of Tibetan Plateau Research, Chinese Academic of Sciences.
-No supraglacial snow was observed on the glacier surface on the 10^{th} of October when first arrived at the camp.
-Snowfall started on the 18^{th} and ended on the 23^{rd} of October.
-Sampling was conducted over a nine-day period after the snowfall stopped on a flat 5 m \times 3 m small area to reduce the impact of sample heterogeneity due to spatial variations.
-Snow samples were collected on the 24^{th} , 25^{th} , 26^{th} , 27^{th} , and 29^{th} of October, and the 2^{nd} November (which are referred to as day 1, 2, 3, 4,

-6, and 9) until the next snowfall started.
+Snow samples were collected from the ablation zone at the Dunde Glacier ($38^{\circ}06'$ N, $96^{\circ}24'$ E; 5325 m above the sealevel) during October and November 2016 (Fig. S1 in the Supplement).
+Dunde Glacier is located in the Qilian mountain region on the northeastern Tibetan Plateau, and it is continuously monitored by the Institute of Tibetan Plateau Research, Chinese Academic of Sciences.
+No supraglacial snow was observed on the glacier surface on 10 October when we first arrived at the camp.
+Snowfall started on 18 October and ended on 23 October.
+Sampling was conducted over a 9 d period after the snowfall stopped on a small, flat 5 m \times 3 m area to reduce the impact of sample heterogeneity due to spatial variations.
+Snow samples were collected on 24, 25, 26, 27, and 29 October and 2 November (which are referred to as day 1, 2, 3, 4, 6, and 9) until the next snowfall started.
 This enabled us to monitor the succession of bacterial communities and the chemical changes in snow through time after deposition.
-The ambient air temperature at the sampling period averaged -8 °C (data available through the European Centre for Medium-Range Weather Forecasts, Supplementary Fig. S2), and no snow melting was observed over the nine day period.
+The ambient air temperature during the sampling period averaged -8 °C (data available through the European Centre for Medium-Range Weather Forecasts; Fig. S2), and no snow melting was observed over the 9 d period.

-On each day, three snow pits were randomly dug within the 5 m \times 3 m area and any two snow pits were 30-50 cm apart.
+On each day, three snow pits were randomly dug within the $5 \text{ m} \times 3 \text{ m}$ area, and any two snow pits were 30-50 cmapart.
 Each snow pit was approximately 30 cm deep, and the snow was further divided equally into the surface and subsurface layers (approximately 15 cm deep for each layer) to get enough snow for DNA extraction, according to Carey et al. (2016).
 For each snow pit, the top 1 cm in contact with the air was removed using a sterile spoon to avoid contamination, and then surface and subsurface snow were collected using a sterilized Teflon shovel into 3 L sterile sampling bags separately.
 Approximately 100 mL were used for physicochemical analyses, whereas the rest was used for DNA extraction.
 A total of 36 samples were collected.
 Tyvek bodysuits and latex gloves were worn during the entire sampling process to minimize the potential for contamination, and gloves were worn during all subsequent handling of samples.
 Samples were kept frozen during the transportation to the laboratory and stored at -20 °C until analysis.